karenetheridge/Dist-Zilla-Plugin-OnlyCorePrereqs/README.md

     to `runtime` and `test`.
 (See [Dist::Zilla::Plugin::Prereqs](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::Prereqs) for more information about phases.)

+    Remember that you can use different settings for different phases by employing this plugin twice, with different names.

 - `starting_version`

     Indicates the first perl version that should be checked against; any versions earlier than this are not considered significant for the purposes of core checks.
 Defaults to `5.005`.

+    There are two special values supported:

+    - `current` - indicates the version of Perl that you are currently running with
+    - `latest` - indicates the most recent release of Perl

+    (Note: if you wish to check against __all__ changes in core up to the very latest Perl release, or you should upgrade your [Module::CoreList](http://search.cpan.org/perldoc?Module::CoreList) installation.
+    You can guarantee you are always running the latest version with [Dist::Zilla::Plugin::PromptIfStale](http://search.cpan.org/perldoc?Dist::Zilla::Plugin::PromptIfStale).
+This module is also the mechanism used for determining the version of the latest Perl release.)

 - `deprecated_ok`